sdyamasa/MathBunny/MathBunny/README.md

 Aidin Tavassoli

 PROGRAM DESCRIPTION:
-This application will be used to improve Math skills in first grade Elementry school students by using an interctive GUI and game like approach.
+This application will be used to improve Math skills in first grade elementary school students by using an interactive GUI and game-like approach.

 PROGRAMING LANGUAGE:
 Python 3.7 - 3.8